Blacksujit/Location-Based-Analysis/Readme.md

 ├── static/
 │   ├── css/
 │   │   ├── styles.css
-│   │   ├── other css if yu have add
+│   │   ├── other css if yu have to add
 │   │   └── ...
 │   ├── js/
 │   │   ├── script.js